xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 This Charm does not reveal the working of the Charms of the Exalted.

+### Contagion-Curing Touch
+`Enabler`

+** Where the Exalt’s Essence-charged hands go, shattered bones are made whole and torn flesh is instantly mended. **

+The Solar can spend Body instead of Mind to fuel any healing Charm as well as Effort for Medicine Rolls.

+She can replace the need for surgical tools or medicines by spending Essence equal to the Level of the condition she's treating.

 ### Durability-Enhancing Techinque
 `Mind 5, Enabler, Scene long` or `Mind 5, Extended Action, Permanent`